hamthoi/NIRScanner-Python/README.md

   - Instantiates the `NIRS` wrapper
   - Configures the device
   - Performs a scan
-  - Returns a 1D NumPy array of intensities and saves a timestamped CSV to `Data/`
+  - Returns scan information and saves a timestamped CSV to `Scans/`

 Example command (on the Pi):